 The James Watt Raine Memorial Play

 Established in memory of Dr. Raine who was chair of the department of English and Theatre from 1906 – 1939, this fund was created in 1987.
 He loved theatre and was a master of teaching and writing.
 Dr. Raine directed and produced literally hundreds of plays in the old Tabernacle, the college building which stood on the site of the current Jelkyl Drama Center.
 There was no money to support productions at that time.
 This year’s James Watt Raine Memorial Play is Fefu and Her Friends.

 The Athur Flandreau Memorial Drama Fund

 The Athur Flandreau Memorial Drama Fund was created in 1980 in memory of Arthur Flandreau, Associate Professor of Library Sciences and Head Librarian of the Hutchins Library from 1974 – 1979.
-Alfred and Jean Perrin, distinguished freinds of the Library, the Theatre Laboratory, and Applachian Center, established the Fund.
+Alfred and Jean Perrin, distinguished friends of the Library, the Theatre Laboratory, and Appalachian Center, established the Fund.
 The play supported by the Arthur Flandreau Memorial Fund this year is Jesus Christ Superstar & Count Dracula.

 The Arronson Theatre Lectureship